May 25, 2021

 Second, help your employees feel empowered with tools and resources to take care of themselves.
 This begins with access to mental health providers through your benefits program, but it can also include flexible schedules, paid time off, and paid mental health days to allow employees to schedule appointments with providers and step away from work when they’re overwhelmed.

 Third, create an environment of mutual support among employees.
 Everyone wants to feel supported at work–not just when mental illness strikes, but any time.
-A caring company culture can benefit worker’s mental health.
+A caring company culture can benefit employees’ mental health.

 Additionally, make sure that your mental health resources and company culture are inclusive for every employee.
 Employers sometimes overlook inclusivity when considering mental health benefits, and this oversight can hinder your company’s efforts to create a safe and supportive environment.
 Your work culture can’t be healthy if a portion of your workforce feels unseen, so make sure your network of mental health care providers is as diverse as your workforce, and make sure your benefit program’s providers practice culturally responsive care.
 This type of care takes an individual’s cultural background and intersectionality into consideration when addressing mental health challenges and finding solutions.

-It won’t surprise you to learn that mental health distress can cause employee productivity to dip.
-As an employer, you have two priorities: promoting employee well-being, and supporting your business objectives.
+It won’t surprise you to learn that mental health issues can cause employee productivity to dip.
+As an employer, you have two priorities: promoting employee mental health, and supporting your business objectives.

 It’s hard to promote productivity without addressing the root causes of employees’ performance challenges.
 For example, if someone dealing with depression is struggling to complete work, just drafting a plan to help them finish work faster may not help.
 If, on the other hand, you provide support and resources to help them address their depression by referring the employee to appropriate mental health services, they’ll be more likely to get the help they need to resolve the underlying problems that affect their productivity and engagement at work.

-LEARN MORE by downloading our report on severe workplace mental health challenges in the workplace, and what employers can do to prevent them.
+LEARN MORE by downloading our report on mental health challenges in the workplace, and what employers can do to prevent them.

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.